bxparks/AUnit/tools/README.md

 ### Verify

-The following example verifies that the `Blink.ino` sketch compiles:
+The following example verifies that the `Blink.ino` sketch compiles.
+The `--port` flag is not necessary in this case:

 ```
 $ ./build_arduino.sh \
   --board arduino:avr:nano:cpu=atmega328old --verify Blink.ino